Past Work

 Edited by Kathy D’Arcy, New Binary Press

 I was delighted to have my poem ‘Of Mice and #MeToo’ in the book Autonomy, edited by Kathy D’Arcy, published by New Binary Press.
 Autonomy is a women-led collection of stories, poems, memoirs, essays, articles, screenplays and more exploring what it means to have bodily autonomy.
 My featured poem, Of Mice and #MeToo, is an exploration of what it was like growing up as a woman in a world that condones casual sexual harassment.
-Profits from the sale of the book went to support those working to ensure that all women have access to the full range of reproductive healthcare, including safe, legal abortion.
+Profits from the sale of the book went to support those working to ensure that all women have access to the full range of reproductive healthcare, including safe, legal abortion

 The Time Emma met Alex

-Short film ‘The Time Emma met Alex’, written and directed by Felix Castaldo.
+Played the role of Emma in short film ‘The Time Emma met Alex’, written and directed by Felix Castaldo.
 The short, produced by Cork’s The Rain Company, won the Creative Cork award at Indie Cork Film Festival 2018.
 Later that year, I went on to work with the same team, this time as a producer on their independent feature film ‘The Rollover’.

-The Weight of a Chip (directed by)
+The Weight of a Chip (Play)

 Striving